gtod/postgres-json/README.md

 This library is **under development**.
 The very simple interface of the persistence model is probably stable and it compiles and seems to work, but there is still much to do before an Alpha release.

-## Documentation

-Just about everything has a doc string, but that's more for maintainers than users.
-The interface you get per model is just five functions for now, illustrated below.
-Because the interface is baked on demand (per model) there is no source code to bounce to for your interface functions.
-But you can do (in Emacs):
-`slime-documentation` for say `cat:insert`.

 ## Quickstart